Don't Cry, Butterfly

-Don't Cry, Butterfly (Mưa trên cánh bướm) is a 2024 fantasy comedy film directed and written by Dương Diệu Linh in her directorial debut.
-It is a Vietnamese-Philippine-Singaporean-Indonesian international co-production.
-The film had its world premiere at the 81st Venice International Film Festival during the International Critics' Week section.
+Don't Cry, Butterfly (Mưa trên cánh bướm) is a 2024 fantasy comedy film written and directed by Dương Diệu Linh in her directorial debut.
+An international co-production between Vietnam, the Philippines, Singapore, and Indonesia, the film had its world premiere at the 81st Venice International Film Festival during the International Critics' Week section.

 Premise

 A housewife uses voodoo to lure her husband back after finding out about his affair.